July 1-September 30, 2017

 Board of Governors

-- Appointments (2) to the Physicians Health Foundation of Louisiana
+- Report for the Physicians Foundation

 Louisiana State Board of Medical Examiners

 LSMS executive staff attended the July 17, August 14, and September 18 meetings of the Louisiana State Board of Medical Examiners (LSBME) on behalf of LSMS members and provided the LSMS Board of Governors with detailed summaries of the items discussed and actions taken during the public portion of each meeting.
 The LSMS was the only physician/medical organization to attend these meetings as a guest.
 The highlights included the LSBME discussing new licensure requirements for residents, moonlighting restrictions for residents, 2018 opioid CME requirements, and pending rules related to collaborative practice agreements and medical marijuana.
 Additionally, the LSBME announced and hired Vincent J. Culotta, Jr., MD, as the new executive director of the LSBME.
 Click here to view all minutes from previous meetings of the LSMBE.

 LSMS executive staff attended the July 13, August 3, and September 7 meetings of the Louisiana Patients Compensation Fund Oversight Board on behalf of LSMS members and provided the LSMS Board of Governors with a summary report on the items discussed and actions taken during the public portion of the meeting.

 The LSMS and its appointees on the Patient's Compensation Fund board have successfully advocated for annual rate reductions since 2012.
 Physician savings in 2017 average 11.8% and $6,342 over the last 5 years.
 See the PCF chart below to view your specialty class and savings.
 Click here to view minutes from the past PCF meetings.